India's Ipca Laboratories sinks to 3-yr low after Unichem Lab deal

-BENGALURU, April 25 (Reuters) - Shares of Indian pharmaceutical firm Ipca Laboratories IPCA.NS fell as much as 9.1% to a near three-year low on Tuesday, after it agreed to buy a 33.38% stake in Unichem Laboratories UNLB.NS for up to 10.34 billion rupees ($126.3 million).
+BENGALURU, April 25 (Reuters) - Shares of Ipca Laboratories IPCA.NS fell as much as 9.1% to a near three-year low on Tuesday, after it agreed to buy a 33.38% stake in Unichem Laboratories UNLB.NS for up to 10.34 billion rupees ($126.3 million).

+Ipca, which makes paracetamol tablets under the brand name Pacimol, will also launch an open offer to Unichem's shareholders to buy an additional 26% stake for 8.05 billion rupees, according to a regulatory filing on Monday.

+The stock posted its biggest intraday loss in over eight months before easing to trade down about 7.36% to 765.70 rupees, as of 10:10 a.m.
+IST.
+It was the top loser in India's Nifty pharma index .NIPHARM, which is down 0.46%.

 ($1 = 81.8700 Indian rupees)